sunaku/glove80-keymaps/README.md

 https://config.qmk.fm/#/test ), and then pretend to use home row mods.
 Note the timing and duration of keystrokes reported by the tool and then use them to adjust the `#define` time thresholds in the "Custom Defined Behaviors" snippet.

+### Reordering home row mods

+If you change the default GACS order of home row mods on the base layer, then:

+1. Clone or download a copy of this Git repository (if you haven't already).

+2. Export your keymap as a JSON file (via "Advanced Settings" > "Enable local config" then go back to "Edit" and click "Download").

+3. Overwrite the `keymap.json` file in this repository with your exported file.

+4. Run the `rake` command in this repository.

+5. Copy the new `keymap.dtsi` contents back to the "Custom Defined Behaviors" text box in your keymap.

+You don't need to change the per-finger layers (such as "LeftPinky") manually.

 ## Discussion